DataFire/Integrations/integrations/generated/azure_compute/README.md

   * message `string`: The error message.
   * target `string`: The target of the particular error.

+### AutoOSUpgradePolicy
+* AutoOSUpgradePolicy `object`: The configuration parameters used for performing automatic OS upgrade.
+  * disableAutoRollback `boolean`: Whether OS image rollback feature should be disabled.
+Default value is false.

 ### AvailabilitySet
 * AvailabilitySet `object`: Specifies information about the availability set that the virtual machine should be assigned to.
 Virtual machines specified in the same availability set are allocated to different nodes to maximize availability.
 For more information about availability sets, see [Manage the availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json). <br><br> For more information on Azure planned maintainance, see [Planned maintenance for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-planned-maintenance?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) <br><br> Currently, a VM can only be added to availability set at creation time.
 An existing VM cannot be added to an availability set.
   * properties [AvailabilitySetProperties](#availabilitysetproperties)